 When the time comes for the actual inspection process, sellers should be reminded that the home inspector is simply doing his or her job.
 It is important for all parties to remember this especially when the inspector comments on the improper installation of their favorite fixture.
 If the buyers are present during the inspection it is very important for the sellers to understand that often times the home inspection, with all the emotions that may be associated with it can terminate a deal.
 Every seller thinks their house is a castle and every buyer wants price concessions or repairs made by the seller for often even the smallest home inspection identified issues.
 This is often where deals blow up.
 Buyers an sellers have a meeting of the mind relative to price and conditions but inspections can and often do throw a monkey wrench in things.
 Keeping a level head and being open minded to negotiations from buyer and seller is important as this is often the home stretch in getting a reasonable real estate transaction done.
 Both parties need to understand the importance of giving and taking.
 It is important for sellers to take the emotion out of the situation.
 Sellers should be reminded to keep their eye on the bigger picture, which is their goal of selling their home in the first place and getting the best return on their investment and finding a new home.

 Lastly, sellers should be made aware that a home inspection is just the first step.
-Often times local townships also require a certificate of occupancy inspection.
+Often times, as noted earlier, local townships also require a certificate of occupancy inspection.
 C of O inspections often focus on safety issues ranging from sidewalks, steps, railings, smoke detectors, carbon detectors, septic tanks, chimney, heating ventilation systems, and will also check to see if proper permits were taken out for work done on the house.
 If a buyer is financing the purchase with an FHA or VA mortgage there will be additional inspections, so having a sellers house in order is critical for any deal to move forward towards settlement.
 Additionally, FHA and VA backed mortgages require the seller make the necessary repairs to a home prior to mortgage approval and settlement.

 For more insights, tips and videos please visit our Resource